aunyamukherjee/Projects/README.md

 	- Built upon existing code to create a playable lazer shooting game.
 - Wheel of Fortune Simulator
 	- Using a bank of phrases, one is randomly picked and through I/O the user can make guesses that will either increase or decrease their overall winnings.

+## Assembly
+- Project 3
+	- See Project 2: Clock of C Projects.
+Reimplements LCD Clock simulator using only assembly.
+Read a number of seconds from the beginning of the day from the command line and show the results of running functions on the screen.

+## LaTex
+- Includes LaTex code and corresponding pdf files from past writeups